Historic City of Ayutthaya

 Ayutthaya: A Glimpse into Ancient Splendor

 The Historic City of Ayutthaya, inscribed as a UNESCO World Heritage Site in 1991, offers a captivating glimpse into the rich historical tapestry of Thailand.
-Founded around 1350 CE, Ayutthaya served as the second capital of the Siamese kingdom, succeeding Sukhothai.
+Founded in 1350 CE, Ayutthaya became a major center of power in mainland Southeast Asia.
+It is widely regarded as the second capital of the Siamese kingdom, following Sukhothai, though the transition between the two was a gradual integration rather than an abrupt shift.

 UNESCO Description of the World Heritage Site